thunderbird/mailstrom/README.md

 strongly recommended to keep this set to `True` anytime you are not deliberately performing maintenance.

 **Another Note:** This user data *only* runs on the first launch of an instance.
 It *does not* run on subsequent reboots or instance stop/starts.
-If you want to re-run the bootstrapping process as a means of updating the server's config, you will need to manually re-run the bootstrapping process.
+If you want to update the server's operating configuration, you will need to manually re-run the bootstrapping process.
 This is described below.

 **And One More Note:** We use tb_pulumi's [`get_latest_amazon_linux_ami`](https://thunderbird.github.io/pulumi/tb_pulumi.html#tb_pulumi.ThunderbirdPulumiProject.get_latest_amazon_linux_ami)